Track message delivery signals and status

 Notification Types

-sent The server received a message sent by your business.
+The server received a message sent by your business.
 To receive notifications for sent messages, set the sent_status setting to true in the application settings.
 Sent status notification is disabled by default.
-One checkmark

-delivered Message sent by your business was delivered to the user's device.
-Two checkmarks
+Message sent by your business was delivered to the user’s device.

-read Message sent by your business was read by the user read notifications will only be available for those users that have read receipts enabled.
+Message sent by your business was read by the user read notifications will only be available for those users that have read receipts enabled.
 For users that do not have it enabled, you will only receive the delivered notification.
-Two blue checkmarks

-failed Message sent by your business was unable to send.
+Message sent by your business was unable to send.
 A reason for the failure will be included in the callback.
-Red error triangle

 ℹ️ For the status to be read, it must have been delivered.
 In scenarios such as when a user is on the chat screen, and a message arrives, the message is delivered and read simultaneously.
 In this case, the delivery notification will not be sent back, as it is implied that a message has been delivered if it has been read.